Master the King of All Exercises

 Corrective Exercise: Muscle Imbalances Revealed Review – Upper (Part 1)

-This summer, Rick Kaselj sent me the eight webinars from his new collaborative product, Muscle Imbalances Revealed – Upper Body, to review.
-I was really excited to check them out, as I’d enjoyed the initial version of the Muscle Imbalanced Revealed (MIR) series – and I highlighted it in quite a bit of detail in a previous blog.
+Last summer, Rick Kaselj sent me the eight webinars from his new collaborative product, Muscle Imbalances Revealed - Upper Body, to review.
+I was really excited to check them out, as I'd enjoyed the initial version of the Muscle Imbalanced Revealed (MIR) series.

-Unfortunately, my enthusiasm to watch it was overtaken by a crazy busy summer schedule and I only now got around to looking it over today.
-I regret that it took me this long, as I’ve really enjoyed what I’ve seen.
-That said, I thought I’d use today’s piece to comment on my favorite take-homes from one presenter, Dean Somerset, who I thought did an exceptional job.
-Be sure to read through to the end, as I reached out to Rick and he was gracious enough to hook my readers up with a special deal on the product so that they wouldn’t be left out in the cold on the introductory price simply because I was a slacker this summer.
+Unfortunately, my enthusiasm to watch it was overtaken by a crazy busy summer schedule and I only got around to looking it over a few months later.
+I regretted that it took me so long, as I really enjoyed what I viewed.
+That said, I thought I'd use today's piece to comment on my favorite take-homes from one presenter, Dean Somerset, who I thought did an exceptional job.
+Be sure to read through to the end, as Rick has a great discount on the entire Muscle Imbalances Revealed series in play this week.

 Anyway, Dean’s presentation was a pleasant surprise for me in the initial Muscle Imbalances Revealed collection, as I had not been familiar with his work prior to the product.
 As it turned out, he did a great job of delving into the fascial system, which is no easy task, considering that even the foremost experts on “fascial fitness” recognize that we still have a tremendous amount to learn in this regard.